Define Punted Meaning

 2. Upon hearing his friends hired him strippers for his bachelor party, Dick exclaimed "and punt!"

-By Danita
+By Bab

 Punt